justintanner/ra-103/README.md

 * Visit your PR on Github.

-Now the automatic check should start if you code passes, you'll see:
+The automatic check will run if your code passes, you'll see:

 :white_check_mark: All checks have passed

 ### :tada: You're Done! :tada:

-### Additional Resources
+#### Additional Resources

 - :tv: [How to clone, push, and pull with git](https://www.youtube.com/watch?v=yxvqLBHZfXk)
 - :tv: [Bash in 100 Seconds](https://www.youtube.com/watch?v=I4EWvMFj37g)